greenbone/actions/README.md

 ## Other useful actions

-Release a project in C or JavaScript
+Release a project in C, GoLang, JavaScript or Python

 ```yml
 - name: Run release actions